gemc/home/_posts/2026-04-29-gemc-first-release.md

 The core of GEMC is now complete and includes:

 - Python API to create geometry and materials
-- Support for ASCII, SQLite, GDML, CAD meshes volume imports
+- Support for ASCII, SQLite, GDML, and CAD mesh volume imports
 - Custom extensibility of digitization, output formats, electromagnetic fields
-- Built-in dosimeter, flux, particle_counter
+- Built-in %%dosimeter%%, %%flux%%, and %%particle_counter%%
 - Built-in ASCII, CSV, JSON, ROOT output
 - PyVista 3D visualization